cmshobe/MountaintopRemoval-Part2/README.md

 - Python script to calculate distributions of erosion rates (Figure 10)

-- Python script to generate selected cross-section topography (Figure 13)
+- Cross-section data and Python script to generate selected cross-section topography (Figure 13)